infoscout/django-cache-utils/README.md

 # django-cache-utils

-django-cache-utils provides some utils for make cache-related work easier:
+django-cache-utils provides utils for make cache-related work easier:

 * `cached` decorator.
 It can be applied to function, method or classmethod and can be used with any django cache backend (built-in or third-party like